Page 1 |

 that whatever debate I read among viewers or reviewers comparing the

-worth of Deadwood, The Sopranos or The Wire and articulating the merits
+The Wire and articulating the merits

 of one compared to the other all seems a less-than-relevant exercise.